Institute-of-Applied-Technology/IATD-webdev-frontend/README.md

-# IATD Web Development (Front-End) Course Companion Code
+# IATD Web Development (Front-End) Course Supplementary Code

 Welcome to the companion code repository for the IATD Web Development (Front-End) course.
 This repository contains supplementary material designed to enhance your learning experience.